Category Archives: APPTENTIVE

 Mobile WEB (SDK) – New Innovation

-Digital Feedback – (Web Apps, Kiosks, QR codes, APIs)
+Digital Feedback – (Mobile Apps, Web Apps, Kiosks, QR codes, APIs)

-The Customer Love Summit is a yearly conference showcasing Apptentive’s new products.
-I improved the event by showcasing further product feedback interaction features in real-time, all powered by attendee participation.
-The vision was that by the end of the event, the CEO on stage could switch to a monitor showing how many customers participated in a live demo dashboard featuring the new API in action.
+The Customer Love Summit is a yearly conference that showcases Apptentive’s latest products.
+I improved the event by showcasing further product feedback interaction features in real time, all powered by attendee participation.
+The CEO at the event was able to switch to a dashboard showcasing the number of people who participated.
+This was a huge success, all coming from a hackathon project.

 Demo Table